 All models are wrong, (but some are useful) The thing about models is that they are a simplified version of what really happens in the real world.
 We put in the data we have, and try replicate something very similar to what we observe in the real world.
 For the stuff we know about but have no data on… well that can be exceedingly tricky if not impossible to put into a working model.
 As for the stuff we don’t know about… well no model can be perfect.
 The researchers highlight a number of things that they would have liked to be able to model better.
 This includes the level of shy albatross bycatch, but also other factors like disease, especially avian pox which has historically impacted the breeding colony.
 Despite these issues, the model does stand up to what we have seen in the real world, producing results that could be validated with actual observations (hindcasting).

 (All models are wrong) , but some are useful.
 AKA What did we learn?
-The model was able to confirm that both climate change and the estimated bycatch levels do impact the population of albatross.
+The model was able to confirm that both the climate crisis and the estimated bycatch levels do impact the population of albatross.
 Crucially the model also showed that with our changing climate, the situation is likely to get worse for the shy albatross, primarily because increasing temperatures and increasing rainfall are likely to hamper breeding success.
-Even if we were to address all of the anthropogenic causes of climate change overnight, climate change will still happen because there is a lag between our actions and how the climate reacts.
+Even if we were to address all of the anthropogenic causes of the climate crisis overnight, climate change will still happen because there is a lag between our actions and how the climate reacts.
 Fortunately all is not lost, and with good fisheries management we can help the shy albatross of Albatross Island out.
 Reducing bycatch is a very good move for this population of ocean wanderers.
 How much we need to reduce the bycatch by is a good question, and one answered by the model – around 50%.
 Exactly how this could be achieved is another topic altogether.

 Read the research for yourself The paper was published in the open access journal PLOS ONE.
 You can have a read of the research yourself by heading here http://dx.doi.org/10.1371/journal.pone.0127006